mychal-hall/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+// Document Object Model.
+It organizes the 'document' into a logical 'tree', that makes sense to look it and makes manipulation easier to achieve and track.
+It is language independent.
+Meaning that there isn't a SET language that is required to use it.

 2. What is an event?

+// Something that is triggered on the dom.
+An event, is an event.
+It's something that happens.

 3. What is an event listener?

+// An event listener is a two part dom method?
+First there is a parameter, such as 'click' or 'mouseenter'.
+Once the parameter is true, it will trigger the second part.
+A behavior or function that can alter the element(s) in some way.

 4. Why would we convert a NodeList into an Array?

+// NodeLists are cool.
+There is a bit of array functionality there.
+Howerver, they are described as 'array-like' objects, because they are not true arrays.
+This means that they do not have the full features of an array. .forEach is about all you'll get from the NodeList.

+There are times when you need full feature-sets. .map .math .join .splice on and on.

 5. What is a component?

+// A 'plug-n-play' snippet of code.
+Components should be functional in a variety of situations where the same results are expected.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [X] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [X] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [X] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [X] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product